 The breach of the Paris agreement a “crime against humanity”?

-watch By Alexandre Marraud des Grottes
+buy Lyrica mexico By Alexandre Marraud des Grottes

 It is a message of unprecedented violence that is sent to millions of men, women and children who every year, because of the consequences of climate change, are forced to leave their territory.
 It is a message of unprecedented violence to the families of millions of people who die every year from pollution caused by the use of fossil fuels.
 It is a message of unprecedented violence to future generations